projectara/greybus-spec/source/device_class/log.rst

 debug log messages to the AP.
 These messages are typically meant to be displayed by the AP's system logger (e.g. ``dmesg``).

-The Operations in the Greybus log Protocol are:
+The Operations in the Greybus Log Protocol are:

 .. c:function:: int ping(void);